Shared mobility in Brussels: e-scooters, bicycles, taxis and the battle over concessions

 LEZ as an indirect lever

 The Low Emission Zone (LEZ) encourages a modal shift towards shared mobility.
 In 2026, 7% of the vehicle fleet is excluded (minimum diesel Euro 6, minimum petrol Euro 3), these vehicles accounting for 40% of transport NOx emissions.
+Since 2018, the LEZ has reduced NOx by 55%, fine particles by 33% and black carbon by 60% (Brussels Environment, 2026).
 Compliance reaches 99.3%.
 The lez.brussels portal lists the alternatives: Cambio, Poppy, Villo, Bluebike, Collecto, Park & Ride.

 Accident statistics